The Ceremony of Changing the Guard

 After undergoing its own inspection at approximately 10.40am the band accompanying the New Guard at Wellington Barracks forms a circle and plays a few items whilst awaiting the arrival of the New Guards Regimental Colour.

 The Colour is a symbol of honour and has the various campaigns associated with the regiment's history emblazoned upon it.
-Traditionally it served as a rallying point in battle and Queen's Guard Mount provides an opportunity for the soldiers to be familiarised with it as it is paraded or 'trooped' before them.
+Traditionally it served as a rallying point in battle and King's Guard Mount provides an opportunity for the soldiers to be familiarised with it as it is paraded or 'trooped' before them.
 After saluting the Colour, the New Guard departs from Wellington Barracks preceded by the Regimental Band.
 The New Guard enters the Forecourt at approximately 11:00 am via the North Centre Gate (right of centre facing the Palace), marches in-front of the band and halts to face the Old Guard.

 The Regimental Band then performs the New Guard's Regimental Slow March as it advances towards the Old Guard.
 The Old and New Guards 'Present Arms' before the Captains of the Guard ceremoniously hand over the Palace keys.
 This symbolic gesture represents the transfer of responsibility for the Palaces security from the Old to the New Guard.